How to approach a digital sale

 The newly introduced digital sale format has proven to be a great success in such trying times for the bloodstock industry.
 For a bloodstock agent, the new format has provided many new experiences and it will be interesting to see how it continues in the future.

-The content provided by the sales platforms and vendors alike make it incredibly easy for a bloodstock agent to inspect the horse digitally, however I’m still making a conscious effort to get to the farms and physically assess the horses in an effort to find the best quality for all of my clients.
+The content provided by the sales platforms and vendors alike make it incredibly easy for a bloodstock agent to inspect the horse digitally, however I’m still making a conscious effort to get to the farms and physically assess the horses to find the best quality for all of my clients.

 Strong communication and understanding of what your clients are looking for is critical for success under the new online sales format as it cuts down unnecessary travel time and allows a more fine-tuned shortlist.